Facebook Pixel Average 529 Plan Balance: How Do You Compare? - Saving For College

 $27,778

-Keep in mind that 529 plans are investment accounts where earnings grow tax-free and are tax-free when distributions are used to pay for college.
+Remember that 529 plans are investment accounts where earnings grow tax-free and are tax-free when distributions are used to pay for college.
 That means when stock prices rise, so does the value of a 529 plan.
 529 plan account balances also increase due to contributions.
 The number of new accounts opened in a given year can also affect average 529 plan balances.
-Newer accounts tend to have smaller balances, and therefore will bring down the average.
+Newer accounts tend to have smaller balances and, therefore, will bring down the average.

 Savings benchmarks by type of college